 Many students interested in environment and energy law also participate in the Law School’s signature Law and Public Policy Program (LPP) and take the Law and Public Policy course.

 Students interested in environmental or energy law can earn course credits during the fall, spring, and summer by working in nonprofit organizations; federal, state, and local government agencies; congress; and for judges, law firms, trade associations, and corporations in the D.C. area.

 Representative externships for students include: Defenders of Wildlife; Nature Conservancy; Natural Resources Defense Council; U.S. Environmental Protection Agency (various offices); U.S. Department of Justice, Environment & Natural Resources Division; National Oceanic & Atmospheric Administration (various offices); White House Office of Domestic Policy Counsel; and the Center for International Environmental Law.

 Environmental and Energy Issue Panels

-CUA Law regularly hosts guest speakers and panels on key environmental and energy issues.
+Catholic Law regularly hosts guest speakers and panels on key environmental and energy issues.
 Recent panels have featured energy policy experts from Portugal, the United States, and the European Union; while another focused on the Deepwater Horizon oil spill and the workings of the Presidential Commission.

 Environmental Law Society

 The Environmental Law Society (ELS) provides a forum for students interested in current environmental issues and career opportunities in environmental law.
 ELS sponsors issue seminars, round table discussions, professional panels, as well as community outreach programs and field trips.
-As student-led organization, ELS offers many leadership opportunities for interested students.
+As a student-led organization, ELS offers many leadership opportunities for interested students.